varunrai/fsx-ontap-cloudflare-zerotrust-access/Cloudflare-Setup.md

 ##### **First Time Setup:** For the first time setup create a team name which will be used later on for access from the client.

+> [!IMPORTANT]
-> ![NOTE] If this is the first time you are creating the cloudflare account it will ask you for the billing information which can be set to the Free plan for non-production use.
+> If this is the first time you are creating the cloudflare account it will ask you for the billing information which can be set to the Free plan for non-production use.

+> [!NOTE]
-> ![NOTE] This name can be updated later on if required
+> This name can be updated later on if required

 ![AccountSetup](./images/cf-setup/Setup-2.png)

-##### **Setup Tunnel Configuration** Create a Tunnel with the connector Cloudflared.
+##### **Setup Tunnel Configuration** ([Cloudflare Docs](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/)) Create a Tunnel with the connector Cloudflared.

 ![AccountSetup](./images/cf-setup/Setup-3.png)
 ![AccountSetup](./images/cf-setup/Setup-4.png)